Bulky Yarn is Faster and Other Tips for Knitting Gifts with a Deadline

 Put on a holiday movie, cast on and you’ll be done by the time the Type-A big city lawyer marries the handsome maple syrup farmer in her small Vermont hometown that she hasn’t visited since she left the day after high school graduation.

 2. "Handmade" means that somebody's hands made it.
 They don't have to be your hands.
 Check out our Scarf Market, which continues through December 24, for a beautiful selection of handmade scarves, cowls and shawls.
-Our customers made and donated these pieces, and this year, we are selling them in support of Broadway Youth Center, which helps LGBTQ+ youth.
+Our customers made and donated these pieces, and this year, we are selling them in support of Young Equal, which helps LGBTQ+ youth.

 3. Good intentions.
 Look, sometimes it just doesn’t work out.
 We can show you easy patterns and big yarn, but we still haven’t figured out how to wind up three extra days or make a mini-skein out of five hours.